kestra-io/docs/docs/administrator-guide/configuration/kafka/README.md

 ## `kestra.kafka.defaults.topics`
-All the topics used by Kestra are declared with default name and properties.
+All the topics used by Kestra are declared with the default name and properties.
 You can change the default values:

 - `kestra.kafka.defaults.topics.{{topic}}.name`: Change the name of the topic.